-From emailed appointment reminders, to online payments, to medical records that are stored in the cloud—for the most part, technology helps our practices run more smoothly and efficiently.
+From emailed appointment reminders to online payments to medical records that are stored in the cloud—for the most part, technology helps our practices run more smoothly and efficiently.
 Introducing that technology to patients, however, can be an arduous process.
-People generally don’t like change, and this is especially true for the average rheumatology patient, who tends to be older and less familiar with these advances.
+People generally don’t like change, and this is especially true for the average rheumatology patient, who may be older and less familiar with these advances.

-- Clearly explain the benefits of the new technology.
+1. Clearly explain the benefits of the new technology.

-If you don’t explain to your patients why you’ve chosen to change a process or use a new system, they will probably protest.
-“If it ain’t broke, don’t fix it,” right?
-As a rheumatology practice manager, it’s your duty to make sure patients understand that something is broken, or at the very least can be improved through a new tool.
-Have conversations with your patients, create handouts, and take the time to walk them through new and unfamiliar processes.
 Remember to address their worries and concerns, too—you know that their medical records are safe in the cloud, but they still need to be convinced.
-By keeping the lines of communication open, your patients will trust you when it comes to their health as well as their technology.
+By keeping the lines of communication open, your patients will trust you when it comes to their health and technology.

-- Integrate new technology slowly.
+2. Integrate new technology slowly.

-As a rheumatology practice manager, it’s natural to get excited about new tools that will help you run your office.
-Technology is fun and interesting, and you may be in a rush to integrate these things into your routine.
+As a practice manager, it’s natural to get excited about new tools that will help you run your office.
+Technology is fun and exciting, and you may be in a rush to integrate these things into your routine.

-- Choose technology that fits your practice and helps your patients.
+3. Choose technology that fits your practice and helps your patients.

 Perform a cost-benefit analysis, the cost being the work your patients must put in to use the new technology, and the benefits being how it will improve their experience.
-You may even decide to do a trial run with some of your more willing and enthusiastic patients, to see how they approach the new technology and how much work it creates for the rest of your staff.
+You may even decide to do a trial run with some of your more willing and enthusiastic patients to see how they approach the new technology and how much work it creates for the rest of your staff.

 Patients must know this new technology is coming no matter what.
 At the same time, it shouldn’t feel like an avalanche waiting to swallow them whole.